West Finchley tube station: Local information

 The main entrance is in Nether Street; there is a small front garden between the pavement and the building containing the booking office, though it is not accessible to the public (there are high fences on each side of the path).
 Access to the northbound platform by wheelchair and with push-chair is straightforward, though it is necessary to cross a footbridge to reach the southbound platform.
 Although there is an entrance directly onto the south-bound platform, it is only open during the morning rush hour.
 This small entrance was closed for security reasons during the weeks following the 7 July 2005 London bombings although it has now reopened.

-Ticket office closure

-London Underground Limited announced in June 2007 that due to reduced demand for tickets bought from ticket offices (as opposed to from machines) around 40 of the most lightly used ticket offices at Tube stations will close from March 2008.
-The list of stations includes West Finchley.

-Services and connections
+Services

+West Finchley station is on the High Barnet branch of the Northern line between Woodside Park to the north and Finchley Central to the south.
 Train frequencies vary throughout the day, but generally operate every 3–7 minutes between 06:09 and 00:13 in both directions.

+Connections

-London Bus routes 13, 125, 221, 326 460, 683 and night route N20 serves nearby the station.
+London Bus routes 13, 125, 221, 326, 460, 683 and night route N20 serve locations near the station.